ptsefton/ukulele-circus/README.md

 \** Should a sixth thursday happen this session will double as an end-of-the-world farewell

-## Is that all there is?

-Many of the Ukulele Circus Phreaks met via, and play with, the Blue Mountains Ukulele Group ([Blue MUGs]), lots of fun stuff on there.
-The Blue MUGs are welcoming and inclusive, check them out!

 [The Orchard Boat]: https://www.facebook.com/theorchardboat/ "The Orchard Boat are Rob And BJ taking their gypsy guitar and accordion on a musical adventure through the Jazz, Irish, French and quirky pop music scene."